Viet Nam News

 What has Việt Nam achieved in the ADB’s 51th Annual Meeting?

 The meeting aimed to strengthen the bond between member countries and expand ADB’s main activities in the context of global financial volatility and various changes in economies’ trade policies.
 On behalf of the Vietnamese Government, we were able to deliver messages to the audience addressing the country’s current socio-economic development and status in the international community.
 We noticed that ADB officials and partners have spoken highly of Việt Nam’s position in both the regional and international community as the Government has made strong economic growth, poverty reduction, maintained stable political conditions, and employed efficient use of foreign capital.

 ADB also wanted to improve its operations in regional countries, especially Việt Nam as we are considered one of ADB’s major partners.
 On the opposite side, the Vietnamese Government sees ADB as an important partner, and desires to improve its relationship with the bank.
 Activities that Việt Nam would like ADB to pay more attention to include technical assistance and policy advice, which are among the bank’s top concerns in member countries and developing economies.

-However, as Việt Nam has become a middle-income economy, the Government wont be able to receive low-interest loans from international financial institutions, including ADB.
-For example, Việt Nam stopped being funded by the World Bank on July 1, 2017 and it will stop being funded by ADB in 2019.
+However, as Việt Nam has become a middle-income economy, the Government wont be able to receive concessional loans from international financial institutions, including ADB.
+For example, Việt Nam stopped being funded by concessional lending from the World Bank on July 1, 2017 and it will stop being funded by concessional lending from ADB in January 2019.
 Therefore, the coming two-year period is an important one in which Việt Nam has to take advantage of the loans that it has signed with ADB, and that requires the country’s government agencies to take insights from existing and potential projects so that they can be conducted efficiently.

 What will the Government do to meet high demand of funding for its development projects in the future?